 Just like creating an ordinary table, you need to provide the table name (‘meters’ in the example) and the table structure Schema, that is, the definition of data columns.
 The first column must be a timestamp (‘ts’ in the example), the other columns are the physical metrics collected (current, volume, phase in the example), and the data types can be int, float, string, etc. In addition, you need to provide the schema of the tag (location, groupId in the example), and the data types of the tag can be int, float, string and so on.
-Static attributes of collection points can often be used as tags, such as geographic location of collection points, device model, device group ID, administrator ID, etc. The schema of the tag can be added, deleted and modified afterwards.
+Static attributes of data collection points can often be used as tags, such as geographic location of collection points, device model, device group ID, administrator ID, etc. The schema of the tags can be added, deleted and modified afterwards.
 Please refer to the STable Management section of TAOS SQL for specific definitions and details.

 A STable allows up to 1024 columns.
-If the number of physical metrics collected at a collection point exceeds 1024, multiple STables need to be built to process them.
+If the number of metrics collected at a data collection point exceeds 1024, multiple STables need to be built to process them.
 A system can have multiple DBs, and a DB can have one or more STables.

 TDengine builds a table independently for each data collection point.
 Similar to standard relational data, one table has a table name, Schema, but in addition, it can also carry one or more tags.
 When creating, you need to use the STable as a template and specify the specific value of the tag.
 Taking the smart meter in Table 1 as an example, the following SQL command can be used to build the table:

 CREATE TABLE d1001 USING meters TAGS ("Beijing.Chaoyang", 2);